Matriks404/openSMB2/README.md

 	* Start game in debug mode which allows above counters to work.

 * During gameplay:
-	* Press up/down keys to scroll level horizontally.
+	* Press 8 or 2 on keypad to scroll level horizontally.

 * In level editor menu:
 	* Press one of the keys that will enter editing of some level.